 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--State four major symptom categories that are the same for PTSD and STSD.
+-Name what four major symptom categories are same for PTSD as for STSD.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."